 What is the most common treatment for TMJ?

-To correct an imbalance that is the cause of TMJ and subsequent headaches, Dr. Hess may suggest the use of a mouthguard to prevent teeth grinding or restorative procedures to realign the bite.
+To correct an imbalance that is the cause of TMJ and subsequent headaches, Dr. Hess may suggest using a mouthguard to prevent teeth grinding or restorative procedures to realign the bite.

 Schedule a Dental Exam and Consultation Today